metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_processing_job_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) ProcessingJobSpec defines the desired state of ProcessingJob.
-An Amazon SageMaker processing job that is used to analyze data and evaluate models.
+- `spec` (Attributes) ProcessingJobSpec defines the desired state of ProcessingJob.An Amazon SageMaker processing job that is used to analyze data and evaluatemodels.
 For more information, see Process Data and Evaluate Models (https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html). (see [below for nested schema](#nestedatt--spec))

 ### Read-Only